porrey/EEPROM-Storage/README.md

 ## EEPROM Storage Initialization
 When data has never been stored EEPROM on a micro-controller the memory is in an uninitialized state.
 Since each byte of memory must have a value between 0 and 255, it is not always possible to detect an uninitialized byte.
 This behavior could have unexpected side effects if you define a variable and fail to detect whether or not the instance has been initialized.

 For this reason, the EEPROM Storage library uses a one-byte checksum to determine if the instance has been initialized or not.
 When an instance is constructed, a default value is specified.
 This default value is always returned until a value is explicitly written.
-The first tme a value is written, the variable is initialized and its checksum is calculated.
+The first time a value is written, the variable is initialized and its checksum is calculated.
 Each write operation to EEPROM will update the checksum.
 ## Scope
 It is important to note that since `EEPROMStorage` variables are stored in the micro-controllers EEPROM.
 The scope of these variables is always global.
 In fact, it is possible to instantiate more than one instance using the same address.
 Both instances will share the same value keeping the two instances in sync.

-This behavoir can be good and bad depending on your scenario.
+This behavior can be good and bad depending on your scenario.
 If two instances are created with a different base type, the result may be unexpected.

 > The **EEPROMStorage** variable never caches the value internally and will read the value from EEPROM each time it is requested.
 >